ReproNim/reproman/docs/source/glossary.rst

 Datalad purposefully uses a terminology that is different from the one used by its technological foundations Git_ and git-annex_.
-This glossary provides definitions for terms used in the datalad documentation and API, and relates them to the corresponding Git_/git-annex_ concepts.
+This glossary provides definitions for terms used in the repronim documentation and API, and relates them to the corresponding Git_/git-annex_ concepts.

 .. glossary::